Thanksgiving Travel Tips to Avoid Auto Accidents This Season

 - Don’t rush – the holidays are a time for relaxing!
 Don’t jeopardize the safety of you or your family by making poor decisions while driving.

 - Avoid distractions – whether it’s texting, talking on the phone or any other in-vehicle technologies, avoid using them while driving.

 - Be prepared for inclement weather – if the weather is especially bad outside and you’re able to delay your trip home, do so.
 If you must leave, let others know your planned route home and estimated time of arrival.
 Frequently check in with friends and family at rest stops if your trip is long.

 Thanksgiving is one of the busiest travel days of the year.
 While we understand that every auto accident can’t be avoided, we hope by sharing these tips the severity of an unexpected crash can be drastically reduced.

 If you find yourself the victim of an auto accident, know who to call.
-Contact our personal injury lawyers at Spector Law Group immediately to ensure you receive the necessary compensation you deserve!
+Contact our personal injury lawyers at Spector Injury & Accident Lawyers immediately to ensure you receive the necessary compensation you deserve!
 Our highly trained attorneys will put their experience to work for you, ensuring you receive any lost wages involving your damaged vehicle or medical bills.
-We don’t get paid unless you win so trust the Spector Law Group!
+We don’t get paid unless you win so trust the Spector Injury & Accident Lawyers!